kaslusimoes/MSc-Thesis/source/23_probability.md

     & p(a|c) + p(\bar{a}|c) = 1
 \end{align}

-and from those simple rules we can obtain all the other known relations for probabilities.
+and from these simple rules we can obtain all the other known relations for probabilities.

 The advantage of this method is that, instead of describing a mathematical tool first and then trying to interpret and understand its function, we start by defining the purpose of our tool and then the functioning comes naturally.